mcarbenay/projet-traductions/specifications/gestion-des-connections-externes.md

-# Gestion des connexions et identifiants externes
+# External Connections and Identifiers Management

-## Objectif
+## Objective

-Permettre de gérer les connexions et identifiants provenant de systèmes externes (AzureDevOps, GitHub, API, etc.) pour les projets, composants ou autres entités de la solution.
+Enable the management of connections and identifiers from external systems (AzureDevOps, GitHub, API, etc.) for projects or other solution entities.

-## Fonctionnalités principales
+## Main Features

-- Définir et enregistrer différents types de connexions externes (ex : AzureDevOps, GitHub, API personnalisée).
+- Define and register different types of external connections (e.g., AzureDevOps, GitHub, custom API)
-- Associer un ou plusieurs identifiants externes à un projet, composant ou autre entité.
+- Associate one or more external identifiers with a project or other entity
-- Préciser la source et le type d’identifiant (ex : repositoryId, pipelineId, projectKey, etc.).
+- Specify the source and type of identifier (e.g., repositoryId, pipelineId, projectKey, etc.)
-- Permettre la consultation, la modification et la suppression de ces identifiants depuis l’interface.
+- Allow viewing, editing, and deleting these identifiers from the interface
-- Historiser les modifications des identifiants externes.
+- Keep a history of external identifier modifications

-## Structure d’un identifiant externe
+## External Identifier Structure

-- **Identifiant (UUID)** : Identifiant unique universel de l’identifiant externe (permettant la référence depuis un projet).
+- **ID (UUID)**: Universally unique identifier of the external identifier (for referencing from a project)
-- **Type de source** : (ex : AzureDevOps, GitHub, API)
+- **Source type**: (e.g., AzureDevOps, GitHub, API)
-- **Nom du champ** : (ex : repositoryId, pipelineId, projectKey)
+- **Field name**: (e.g., repositoryId, pipelineId, projectKey)
-- **Valeur** : (ex : 123456, "repo-xyz", "my-project-key")
+- **Value**: (e.g., 123456, "repo-xyz", "my-project-key")
-- **Date d’ajout / modification**
+- **Date added/modified**
-- **Utilisateur ayant effectué la modification**
+- **User who modified**

-## Règles de gestion
+## Business Rules

-- Un projet ne peut référencer qu’un seul identifiant externe (une seule source).
-Toutefois, un identifiant externe peut servir à plusieurs projet.
+- A project can reference only one external identifier (one source) at a time.
+However, an external identifier can be used by several projects.
-- Les identifiants externes doivent être uniques pour une même source et un même type de champ au sein des projets.
+- External identifiers must be unique for the same source and field type within projects.
-- Les droits d’accès à la gestion des identifiants externes sont alignés sur ceux du projet concerné.
+- Access rights to manage external identifiers are aligned with those of the related project.